philzook58/philzook58.github.io/_notes/Logic/egglog-notes.md

 Then backchaining isn't finding anything that datalog mode wouldn't, because only succeeds for stuff in egraph.
 I guess loops could send it off the deep end.

+It seems to be generally a bad idea to put significant computation into unificatin.
+Unification in most applications is expected to be fast and deterministic.

+Hence the orginal conception of switching to ematching upon deifnite functor collision is reasonable, albeit incomplete for full unification modulo ground equalities

+Ok.
+What do you use it for?
+approximating modulo AC is out. :(

+Actual function calls?
+Recplaing is/2.
+CLP already does in a better way really.
+CLP for uninterpreted functions

+Using unif mod egraphs for resolution proofs modulo equality?
+What is paramodulation anyway?

 ### Partial horn clauses